 *This is the graduation rate shown in the National Center for Education Statistics (NCES), College Navigator website.
 It is the percentage of students who graduated within 150% of normal time to completion.

 A measure of the rate at which students persist in their educational program at an institution, expressed as a percentage.
 For four-year institutions, this is the percentage of first-time, full-time bachelor's degree seeking undergraduates from the previous fall who are again enrolled in the current fall.

 **This information is from the National Center for Education Statistics (NCES), College Navigator website.
 It is the percentage of Undergraduate First-time, full-time bachelor’s students.

 Graduation Career Outcomes

-Percentage of graduates with jobs in their chosen field or continuing education within seven months of graduation; formerly known as Placement Rates
+Percentage of residential graduates with jobs in their chosen field or continuing education within six months of graduation; formerly known as Placement Rates